AyushBajaj1/lifeapp/README.md

 # Lifeapp
 **Organaziation and self improvment app.
-Currently has a fuly functioning task manager system with categories to organize tasks and subcategories within categories.**
+Currently has a fully functioning task manager system with categories to organize tasks and subcategories within categories.**